 Putting myself into this situation, I would be willing to save on $1,150 per month and walk the extra 5-8 minutes to the MRT, while staying away from a more crowded area and enjoying 2 tennis courts I would otherwise be missing out on with Pasir Ris 8.
 I may be willing to pay this amount more for a high floor unit that has a fantastic view though, but not generally across the board.

 In other words, I think it’s less likely that renters would reward owners of the Pasir Ris 8 2-bedroom units with the same yield.
 It’s either that the rental would come down (lower yield) or prices go down (capital loss) to sustain a 3.33% yield.

 Either way, it does not seem to bode well for Pasir Ris 8.

 I could be wrong, and tenants are really willing to pay top dollar to stay in an integrated development.
 But for around $3,650, you could get a unit at Park Place Residences which is integrated with the PLQ Mall and 3 Grade-A Office Towers:

 With all that said though, here’s the kicker – as much as I can pull out all the rental prices, the supply of 2-bedroom rentals in the area are not too high:

 A search on PropertyGuru in the Pasir Ris Grove area reveals only 16 results from varying developments.
-Once Covid-19 dies down (hopefully) and air travel resumes, there is a possibility that the dearth of supply here could be Pasir Ris 8’s gain – though again, I am not too optimistic on the high difference in rental.
+Once Covid-19 dies down (hopefully) and air travel resumes, there is a possibility that the dearth of supply here could be Pasir Ris 8’s gain – though again, I am not too optimistic about the high difference in the rental.